seoha-kim/seoha-kim/README.md

-## Seoha Kim ✿˘◡˘✿
+## Seoha Kim
-Master's graduate with a strong interest in 4D Reconstruction, 3D Scene Understanding, and Robotics. <br>
+Ph.D Student with a strong interest in 4D Scene Understanding and Robotics. <br>
 My research focuses on developing intelligent systems capable of perceiving and interacting with dynamic 3D environments.